-I was only looking for an Android device so the choices I had were the HTC One M8, LG G3, Samsung Galaxy S5 and the Samsung Galaxy Note 4.
-Because of the issues I had with the battery and ultrapixel camera on my HTC One M7, I was looking for a phone with good build quality, removable battery as well as a good camera.
+I was only looking for an Android device so the choices I had were the HTC One M8, LG G3, Samsung Galaxy S5, and the Samsung Galaxy Note 4.
+Because of the issues I had with the battery and ultrapixel camera on my HTC One M7, I was looking for a phone with good build quality, a removable battery as well as a good camera.
 It was down to the LG G3 and the Samsung Galaxy Note 4.
-After thinking it over, I went with the LG G3 because of it’s quad HD display, good camera and the slim bezels.
+After thinking it over, I went with the LG G3 because of its quad HD display, good camera, and slim bezels.

-Package comes with the phone, charging block, USB cable, quick start guide and product & safety information manual.
+The package comes with the phone, charging block, USB cable, quick start guide, and product & safety information manual.

 Size comparison with the HTC One M7